heron-data/client-python/README.md

 # Heron Python Library

-The Heron Python library provides easy access to the Stripe API from applications written in Python.
+The Heron Python library provides easy access to the Heron Data API from applications written in Python.

 ## Documentation